NHERI-SimCenter/WE-UQ/Examples/weuq-0013/README.rst

 5. Specify turbulence modeling, solver type, duration and time step options in *Numerical Setup* tab.

-   * For this since time-series of the wind forces are needed for the structural solver, we use transient CFD simulation.
+   * For this example, since time-series of the wind forces are needed for the structural solver, we use transient CFD simulation.
 Thus, in **Turbulence Modeling** group, set **Simulation Type** to *LES* and select *Smagorinsky* for the **Sub-grid Scale Model**.
 The coefficients of the standard *Smagorinsky* model are printed in the following text box.

    * For the **Solver Type** select *pisoFoam* in **Solver Selection** group .
 Set the **Number of Non-Orthogonal Correctors** to 1 to add additional solver iteration.
 This option will give better stability to the solver as the generated mesh is non-orthogonal (irregular) near the building surface.